Wesmania/vish/custom.md

 	basename $dir
 end
 ```
-Function `_vish_register_get <key> <set>` can be used to read a register value from the register set.
-Directory set is called DIRS, while commandline set is called PREFICES.

 ### Bind number
 `_vish_bind_numbers` can be used to bind a function accepting a number from 1 to 9 or -1 to -9.
 It's bound to a sequence `<L><number><letter>`, like so: